 - doinfo Installs the given GNU Info files into the /usr/share/info area with file mode 0644.
-Failure behaviour is EAPI dependent as per section 12.3.1. - doinitd Installs the given initscript files into /etc/init.d, by default with file mode 0755, or with the install options set by the most recent execute call.
+Failure behaviour is EAPI dependent as per section 12.3.1. - doinitd Installs the given initscript files into /etc/init.d, by default with file mode 0755.
+For EAPIs listed in table 12.16 as respecting insopts in doinitd, the install options set by the most recent executes call override the default.
 Failure behaviour is EAPI dependent as per section 12.3.1. - doins Takes one or more files as arguments and installs them into INSDESTTREE, by default with file mode 0644, or with the install options set by the most recent insopts call.
 If the first argument is -r, then operates recursively, descending into any directories given.
+Any directories are created as if dodir was called.
 For EAPIs listed in table 12.11, doins must install symlinks as symlinks; for other EAPIs, behaviour is undefined if any symlink is encountered.
 Failure behaviour is EAPI dependent as per section 12.3.1. - dolib.a For each argument, installs it into the appropriate library subdirectory under DESTTREE, as determined by algorithm 12.3.
 Files are installed with file mode 0644.
 Any symlinks are installed into the same directory as relative links to their original target.
 Failure behaviour is EAPI dependent as per section 12.3.1. - dolib.so As for dolib.a except each file is installed with mode 0755. - dolib As for dolib. a except that the default install mode can be overriden with the install options set by the most recent libopts call.
-In EAPIs listed in table 12.3, this command is banned as per section 12.3.2. - doman Installs the given man pages into the appropriate subdirectory of /usr/share/man depending upon its apparent section suffix (e.g. foo.1 goes to /usr/share/man/man1/foo.1) with file mode 0644.
+In EAPIs listed in table 12.3, this command is banned as per section 12.3.2.